ColinRobbins/SCM-Validator/README.md

 ## Configuration
 Some configuration is needed...
 ### API Key
-You will need to get an API key from Swim Club Manager, which can be found in the "setup / club / club details" menu.
+You will need to get an [API key](https://help.swimclubmanager.co.uk/portal/kb/articles/api-documentation) from Swim Club Manager, which can be found in the "Setup > Club > Club Details" menu.

 Copy the key into the file ".key".